-Our second contribution expands the scope of inquiry about drivers of real employment outcomes beyond the formerly-incarcerated to the broader group of those formerly convicted of a felony, whether incarcerated or not.
+Our contribution expands the scope of inquiry about drivers of real employment outcomes beyond the formerly-incarcerated to the broader group of those formerly convicted of a felony, whether incarcerated or not.
 Conviction history, not incarceration history, is the piece of information most-relevant in the job-search process and the focal factor in audit studies showing negative impacts on individuals’ chances of advancing through the process (Pager 2007; 2003).
 Not all people convicted of felonies are incarcerated (Shannon et al. 2017; Looney & Turner 2018).
 In fact, Shannon et al. (2017) estimate that in 2010 the number of U.S. adults living in the community with a felony record was three times larger than the combined number of those formerly incarcerated or on parole.
 The share of American adults formerly-incarcerated or on parole rose significantly between 1980 and 2010, by 1.5 percentage points, but the share with a felony history rose much more, by 3.8 percentage points.
-A narrow focus only on the formerly incarcerated overlooks the impact of this broader proliferation of felony records.
+A focus only on the formerly incarcerated overlooks the impact of this broader proliferation of felony records.

 We first discuss the trends in both punishment and criminal records, as well as labor force participation and employment.
 We then review the theoretical and empirical literature on the labor market consequences of a criminal record.
 Following a description of the data, statistical methodology, and empirical results, we provide an extended discussion of the study’s implications for further research and public policy are explicated.